Del Ryder

 And The Winding Road

-It seems I was born with a sense of curiosity.
+It seems from an early age I was driven by curiosity.
 My father said that as far back as he could remember I was “full of questions”.
 During my high school years he bought a set of encyclopedias.
 He thought I'd find some answers there, but I hardly ever used them.

 My curiosity was experiential and mostly visual; seeing and discovering things for myself.
 As a kid, I spent my free time hiking in forests or wading through swamps in upstate New York just to see what was there.
-For my twelfth birthday, I begged for a microscope and my grandmother bought it for me.
-What I saw in one drop of swamp water was amazing.
-It was home for about a dozen Hydra.
+For my twelfth birthday, I received a microscope from my grandmother.
+What I saw in a single drop of swamp water was amazing.
+It was home for a dozen Hydra.
 Then I wondered what I might see in distant places.
 I mowed lawns in the summer and shoveled driveways in the winter to buy a telescope.
-My first memorable image with it was of a boy delivering newspapers riding down the middle of a street one-handed throwing newspapers into his customers front yards.
-He was in another town, ten miles away.
-When I found Saturn and its rings in the night sky, I ran into the house to get my father, but by the time we got back to the telescope Saturn was long gone.
-To this day, I still wish he could have seen it.
+When I found Saturn with its rings in the night sky, I ran into the house to get my father, but by the time we returned the planet had slipped away.
 It was beautiful, but it was also an amazing moment of perspective I'll never forget.

 A high school camera club formed in my senior year.
-Two of my friends joined and encouraged me to join.
-It made sense to me.
-I had a microscope and a telescope and there were special fittings available to mount a camera to them, so I planned to record some of the extraordinary things I was seeing.
-I also planned to photograph things I was discovering on my nature walks.
-So, I went with my friends to an after school session, but the teacher said the club was filled to maximum with six students all sharing one camera.
-That was disappointing, but on the positive side, I took two semesters of mechanical drawing that year and learned how to use linear perspective to create a sense of depth and three dimensional space on a flat piece of paper.
+Some friends encouraged me to join.
+I had a microscope and a telescope and there were special fittings available to mount a camera to them, so I planned to record some of the extraordinary things I was seeing, including things I was discovering on my nature walks.
+When I tried to join, I was told the club was full with six students all sharing one camera.
+That was disappointing, but on the positive side, I took two semesters of mechanical drawing that year and learned to use linear perspective to create a sense of depth and three dimensional space on a flat piece of paper.
 That training placed me further along the learning curve with respect to composition and design when I bought a camera a few years later.

 A partial client list of advertising photography accounts include the following: Allergan, Apple Macintosh, Avis, Beatrice Hunt-Wesson, Bentley Mills, Breyers, Coca Cola, Del Mar Avionics, FireTrac, F.X.
 Matt Brewing Co, ICN Pharmaceuticals, Ingram Micro, Knudsen, Lawry's, Marathon Inc, Northrup Grumman, Philips Electronics, Quantum Health Resources, Ocean Pacific Swimwear, Orange Coast Magazine, Taco Bell, and TRW.